DKorchuganov/classicaplus-hugo/README.md

 Content files are mandatory for those team members who are published on the common team page (with positive priority field, see above in the [Team member data file](#team-member-data-file) section).
 Content files of team members with negative priority are still used to create an individual member page, but this page is not referenced on the common team page.

-1. Go to the `content/team` folder and create a content file with `firstname.lastname.ru.md` filename format for content in Russian language, and corresponding files for other language codes.
+1. Go to the `content/team` folder and create a content file with `firstname.lastname.ru.md` filename format for content in the Russian language, and corresponding files for other language codes.
 2. Add a YAML front-matter with `title` and `description` fields, separated by lines with a triple dash, see the below example

 **Team member content file example:**